 While billing is the top complaint, don’t misunderstand what that means.
 Customers aren’t complaining about paying for their electricity consumption.
 They’re frustrated about the lack of visibility into what they are being charged for and why.
 According to PUC reports, the best energy companies are transparent with their customers about upcoming billing charges.

 Beyond basic transparency, providing open communication channels via chat and text can help companies provide exceptional customer service to address billing concerns.
 When energy companies allow customers to contact them how and when they prefer, potential friction points are eased and brand loyalty is built.

 Creating and optimizing customer care content can also alleviate billing concerns by helping customers answer their own questions before resorting to a phone call to a support center.
 If customers don’t have to contact a company directly to understand their billing, they’ll have fewer reasons to complain.

 These channels can also be used to share information proactively.
 For example, companies can send reminder texts at the start of summer to let customers know that their bill will likely increase as they use more air conditioning, or create targeted content based on historical and seasonal trends to answer potential questions customers might have.

 #2 Complaint: Cramming

 Once customers understand their bills, the next thing to watch out for is cramming.
 Cramming, or adding misleading charges to an electric bill, is one of the quickest ways to erode customers’ trust.
-When extra charges are added to consumers’ bills, utility companies are demonstrating that money is more important than their consumers’ needs.
+When extra charges are added to consumers’ bills, energy providers are demonstrating that money is more important than their consumers’ needs.

-Knowing more about common complaints and how they shape customer interactions can help utility companies create an incredible overall experience for users.
+Knowing more about common complaints and how they shape customer interactions can help energy companies create an incredible overall experience for users.